 A separately printed, unbound broadsheet that is folded around a newspaper, magazine or other periodical.
 The spadea can also be wrapped around one of the publication’s sections, such as the sports section of a newspaper.
 This page is not as large as the other pages of the publication, so it appears as a partial page or flap over the front and back.
 Spadeas are used for advertising and work well since they immediately draw the attention to the reader.
 This special sheet is also called a spadia, spadea fold or spadea wrap.

 A printer who specializes in unusual services that require special equipment (e.g. printing on plastic bags).

-A device that very accurately measures a colour sample at many wavelengths and plots the reflectance at each wavelength on a spectrophotometric curve.
-It can also compute colourimetric attributes.
+A device that very accurately measures a color sample at many wavelengths and plots the reflectance at each wavelength on a spectrophotometric curve.
+It can also compute colorimetric attributes.